A Driven Tagged Particle in Asymmetric Exclusion Processes: An Error Estimate and Couplings of Particles on

-The auxiliary process $\vec{X}_t$ is also a Markov process with a generator $\tilde{\mathit{L}}$ starting from any initial configuration $\vec{X}_0 \in \hat{\mathbb{X}}$ satisfying condition \eqref{Cond:ascending inital configuration}.
-There are also two types of jumps for the auxiliary process, compared to jumps \eqref{usual exchange} and \eqref{usual translation}.
-The first occurs when the i-th particle jumps to a target site $X_i +z$; the second occurs when the tagged particle jumps to target site $z$ is empty.
+For each initial configuration $\vec{X}_0$ satisfying \eqref{Cond:ascending inital configuration}, there is a Markov process $\vec{X}_t$ with generator $\tilde{\mathit{L}}$ corresponding to the process $\xi_t$ with initial configuration $\xi$.
+Particularly, for any $t>0$, $\vec{X}_t$ also satisfies \eqref{Cond:ascending inital configuration}.
+Note that there are multiple $\vec{X}_0$ corresponding to $\xi$, so to the process $\xi_t$ there correspond multiple processes $\vec{X}_t$.
+There are also two types of jumps for the auxiliary process, corresponding to jumps \eqref{usual exchange} and \eqref{usual translation}.
+The first occurs when the i-th particle jumps to an empty target site $X_i +z$; the second occurs when the tagged particle jumps to an empty target site $z$.
 Let $T_{i,z}\vec{X}$ and $\Theta_z\vec{X}$ represent the configurations after these two jumps respectively.
-We can see two types of jumps in Figure 1 and Figure 2.
+We can see two types of jumps in Figure \ref{Figure 1} and Figure \ref{Figure 2}.